hariagr/SLBFGS/README.md

-# SLBFGS
-TULIP and ROSE, structured L-BFGS methods for inverse problems
+# Structured L-BFGS methods for inverse problems

 Many inverse problems are phrased as unconstrained optimization problems of the form
 $$J(x) = D(x) + S(x)$$